 Date: Tuesday, 13th September 2022

 Please click the button below to secure your place:

 New Members update are back!
 The first 2022 edition was distributed on the 21st June, it’s now called ‘ETOA New Members Alert’.
 If you wish to source new clients and partners joining the ETOA community make sure to use these updates!

 For more details on our members, click on the button below:

 After a successful networking drinks reception in Paris in April 2022, we continued our social networking activity in Madrid and Brussels in June; it was a pleasure to see partners, members and industry colleagues in person, celebrating our industry’s recovery and discussing challenges, next steps and possible collaborations to improve tourism in Europe.
-Some pictures from our latest socials, starting from the top Paris, Madrid, Brussels:
+Some pictures from our latest socials,

 Upcoming social event: